|Hamptons Institute at Guild Hall. L to R: Joe Nocera, Ken Miller, Cyrus|

 Further Comment: I don't recollect any reference either to Neil Barofsky or Gretchen Morgenson at the Hamptons Institute panel meeting.
 But this morning Morgenson wrote a devastating summary of Neil Barofsky's new book, Bailout (Free Press).
 Barofsky was the special inspector general for the Troubled Asset Relief Program (TARP).
 Here's one snippet on his experience:

 I checked out the report that regulators are or have a right to send representatives to board meetings of banks in Canada.
-From my followup research, the key word is "right".
+From my followup research, the key is that they "have the right".
 It's an option.
 The Office of the Suprintendent of Financial Institutions routinely gets a copy of all board documents - the agenda, minutes and exhibits.
 Also, regulators send a representative to the board of the Canada Mortgage and Housing Corporation.